Online pass: Usage

-The use of online passes in video games are intended to counter the popularity of stores such as GameStop, which buy and sell second-hand copies of video games.
+Online passes in video games are intended to counter the popularity of stores such as GameStop, which buy and sell second-hand copies of video games.
 Online passes are traditionally used to restrict access to a game's multiplayer modes and other online content; they ship as single-use codes printed on inserts packaged with retail copies of video games, and must be redeemed by the user in order to access the multiplayer and online modes of a particular game.
 If a player does not have an unused online pass (such as when buying a used game), the player can either purchase access via their console or can access a limited trial of the game's online content.
 In some cases, a game may similarly come with a code that can be redeemed for free downloadable content and other items released upon or shortly after the game's launch, such as The Stone Prisoner DLC and the Blood Dragon armor set for Dragon Age Origins, the House of Valor quest for Kingdoms of Amalur: Reckoning, and a package of 20 additional songs for Rock Band 2.

 Alongside downloadable content, online passes add an additional revenue stream which can be used to make up for profits lost through second-hand sales, and encourage players to buy games new at retail so they do not have to pay extra to access the game's full content.
 Supporters of online passes and publishers using them argue that requiring buyers of used games to pay extra for access to online content and services is a more fair system for paying the costs required to maintain online resources.
 Opponents contend that adoption of online pass systems may lead to removing more essential functionality from used games and possibly even preventing the resale of video games.
 38 Studios founder Curt Schilling justified the use of an online pass to unlock the seven-part bonus quest "House of Valor" on the single-player RPG Kingdoms of Amalur: Reckoning (which was published by EA) as "day one DLC" intended as an incentive for early adopters.
 However, the decision still provoked discussion on the appropriateness of the model.